 Inc. Magazine Unveils Its Annual List of America's Fastest-Growing Private Companies--the Inc. 5000

 NEW YORK, Aug.
-14, 2019 /PRNewswire/ -- Inc. magazine today revealed that Advertise Purple, Inc. is No. 425 on its annual Inc. 5000 list, the most prestigious ranking of the nation's fastest-growing private companies.
+14, 2019 /PRNewswire/ -- Inc. magazine today revealed that Curriculum Associates is No. 3,271 on its annual Inc. 5000 list, the most prestigious ranking of the nation's fastest-growing private companies.
 The list represents a unique look at the most successful companies within the American economy's most dynamic segment—its independent small businesses.
 Microsoft, Dell, Domino's Pizza, Pandora, Timberland, LinkedIn, Yelp, Zillow, and many other well-known names gained their first national exposure as honorees on the Inc. 5000.

-According to Advertise Purple Inc.'s President, Kyle Mitnick: "It's a pleasure to be honored by Inc. Magazine as a Fastest Growing Company for the second year in a row.
-As an organization, our goal is centered around providing employees access to cutting-edge technology, data, and ongoing education to perform their duties at the highest capacity.
-We're of the mind that with a top-performing team, we can provide an unparalleled level of service to our customers, and the inclusion in Inc. has confirmed that."
+"We have always believed that a long-term, mission-focused business model will drive the best results, and we're honored to be recognized for the fifth consecutive year for our industry-leading growth," said Rob Waldron, CEO of Curriculum Associates.
+"As we celebrate our 50th Back to School season, we look forward to continued growth and innovation in service of the over eight million students and educators we support."

-Complete results of the Inc. 5000, including company profiles and an interactive database that can be sorted by industry, region, and other criteria, can be found at www.inc.com/inc5000.
+Complete results of the Inc. 5000, including company profiles and an interactive database that can be sorted by industry, region, and other criteria, can be found at Inc.com/Inc5000.

 The annual Inc. 5000 event honoring the companies on the list will be held October 10 to 12, 2019, at the JW Marriott Desert Ridge Resort and Spa in Phoenix, Arizona.
 As always, speakers include some of the greatest innovators and business leaders of our generation.